 Entry-level positions: Staff Writer, Personal Assistant

 The stage where most of the creative decisions are determined.
-This stage includes hiring the cast and production crew, rewriting the script or treatment, selecting a location, and constricting a set design.
+This stage includes hiring the cast and production crew, rewriting the script or treatment, selecting a location, and constructing a set design.
+This is where everything is put under a microscope: the script is broken into individual scenes and storyboards, actors/actresses mix and match for the best casting decisions, and set designers ensure that the set, props, and costumes are consistent with a specific time period or character's personality.
+Attention to detail is necessary for these positions.

 Production or Principle Photography